-Example 40 (Reading input in network byte-order).
+Example 38 (Reading input in network byte-order).
 Fig. 7.1 shows a snippet of code for reading network input.
-This snippet was previously introduced as Example 2 in Sec.
-1.1.4.
-We study it in more detail in this chapter.
 Recall that the order of bytes in the representation of network data is standardized, platform-independent: it follows the big-endian byte-order.
 Assume variable x has some integer type, of arbitrary byte-size.
 The sequence of bytes read from the network is first stored into x.
-Assume variable y has the same type. x is then either copied, or byte-swapped into y, depending on whether the endianness of the platform matches the (big-endian) network byte-order, or is the opposite endianness.
+Assume variable y has the same type. x is then either copied, or byte-swapped into y, depending whether the endianness of the platform matches the (big-endian) network byte-order, or is the opposite endianness.
 Our analysis is able to infer that this snippet is endian portable, i.e. both endian-specific variants compute the same value for y, whatever the values of the bytes read from the network.
 This property is expressed by the assertion at line 8.